Boekentoren: Restoration

 The restoration began with the private person Andre Singer who initiated a campaign to make the university aware of the great architectural value of the building, and of the need of restoration.
-The then head of the library, Sylvia Van Peteghem, took on the difficult job of finding University money and other funding for the full restoration which will probably be completed in 2021.
+The then rector Andre De Leenheer, took on the difficult job of finding University money and other funding for the full restoration.

 Trivia

-During World War II the tower was taken by the German Army because of the great city (and airplane) view they had over there.
+During World War II the tower was taken over by the German Army because of its views of the surrounding area.

 The Booktower houses about 46 kilometers of books and other material.

 In 2007 the Flemish Television Centre VRT has nominated the belvedère of the book tower for their program "Monumentenstrijd".
 This "Battle between Monuments" was based on the popular BBC show Restoration, which had many viewers in Belgium (a belvedère – an observation post on the roof with an immense panorama – functions as a popular feature in large-scale public buildings.)

 On the 3rd of April 2013 the Booktower figured in the Google logo to celebrate the 150th birthday of Henry van de Velde.

+On November 12, 2018, a bronze dog was placed on top of the Book Tower.
+The animal looks east, towards the rising sun.
+The full-size, upright sitting dog is clearly visible from St. Peter's Square.
+It is an idea by Michiel Hendryckx that should stimulate both curiosity and amazement.
+The animalier Greta Van Puyenbroeck created the unique image for which a smooth-haired fox terrier served as a model.